Home » Computer Guides » How To Make Icons And Text Bigger In Windows

 There isn’t any “correct” choice as such.
 It really all depends on what suits you.
 Whatever makes your screen easier to use is the right choice.

 If that’s OK for you, then great.
-If you want to try a little larger, then you can always come back here and change the setting again.
+If you want to try a little larger, then you can always go back try a different option.

 When you change the display scale (as above), everything is affected, icons, folders, shortcuts and text all get bigger.